 During the second half of the night, when your alcohol levels have dropped, your brain kicks into overdrive.
 You start tossing and turning because your body is experiencing rebound arousal.
 You’re also more prone to waking up multiple times and having vivid or stressful dreams.

 Alcohol is also a diuretic, meaning it increases your urine output.
-And that means, you guessed it, you’re more likely to wake up needing to go to the bathroom.
+And that means (you guessed it), you’re more likely to wake up in the middle of the night to go to the bathroom.

 Sleep disturbances are some of the most common and persistent problems people experience after they quit drinking.
-Sometimes alcohol use is responsible for masking pre-existing and undiagnosed sleep issues.
-Other times, quitting alcohol leaves your brain and body scrambling to readjust to functioning normally, ultimately disrupting your ability to get quality sleep.
+Sometimes, alcohol use masks pre-existing and undiagnosed sleep issues.
+Other times, quitting alcohol leaves your brain and body scrambling to readjust to a normal function, ultimately disrupting your ability to get quality sleep.

-According to data from the Substance Use And Mental Health Services Administration (SAMHSA), about 72% of those with an alcohol use disorder suffer from sleeping problems.2 And these problems can last for months or even years after getting sober.
+Research shows that up to 91% of those with an alcohol use disorder suffer from sleeping problems, including insomnia.
+These problems can last for months or even years after getting sober.

-Sleep problems are among the most common issues people face in early sobriety, and they’re usually some of the last issues to show improvement.2 Unfortunately, sobriety and abstinence from alcohol become a lot harder to manage if you aren’t able to get enough quality sleep.
+Unfortunately, sobriety and abstinence become more difficult to manage if you aren’t able to get enough quality sleep.

 Difficulty sleeping, especially when you feel like you can’t sleep sober, may increase your risk of picking up alcohol again.
-In fact, insomnia during sobriety can lead to a lot of negative side effects.
-Here’s a few of them:2
+In fact, insomnia during sobriety can lead to several negative side effects, such as:

 Sleep issues experienced after quitting alcohol tend to include insomnia, disrupted sleep patterns, sleep apnea, and other types of sleep-disordered breathing (snoring, for example).